 ^{}In analyzing unsignalized intersections, average vehicle delay for various movements through the intersection is measured in seconds of vehicle delay.
 The numbers shown indicate the greatest average delay for any movement within the intersection.
-According the the Guidelines, an average delay exceeding 50.0 seconds indicates inadequate traffic operations.
-Delays of +999 are outside the range of the procedures, and should be interpret as excessive.
+According the Guidelines, an average delay exceeding 50.0 seconds indicates inadequate traffic operations.
+Delays of +999 are outside the range of the procedures, and should be interpreted as excessive.

 A review of background development in the area was conducted by the applicant in cooperation with transportation staff, and four significant approved but unbuilt developments were identified in the immediate area.
+Growth in through traffic of 2.0 percent per year was applied.
 The background traffic situation is presented below: